cooperhammond/irs/README.md

 <sup>\* Album art is slightly buggy, and tracknumber only works when downloading complete album.<sup>

-On a personal judgement, we would judge that the complete meta-data parsing works ~90% of the time.
+On a personal judgement, we would say that the complete meta-data parsing works ~80% of the time.

 ### Usage
 ```bash